-Increase your business’ visibility by listing on Bing for Business and see how exposure to over 1 billion people per month can help boost your business.
-Similar to Google My Business, Bing Places for Business will help locals find you online, so that you can generate more in-person traffic and sales.
-What’s more is that it’s free and easy to use, so there’s nothing to lose, but a lot to gain from using Bing Places.
+Increase your business’ visibility by using Bing Places for Business and see how exposure to over 1 billion people per month can help boost your business.
+Similar to Google My Business, your Bing listing will help locals find you online, so that you generate more in-person as well as website traffic and sales.
+What’s more, it’s free and easy to use, so there’s nothing to lose.

 You Might Also Like…

-- To verify Bing for Business faster, register your company with a business email address.
+- To verify Bing Places for Business faster, register your company with a business email address.

-- Rise your rank in Bing local search results by leveraging local SEO strategies.
+- Raise your rank in Bing local search results by leveraging local SEO strategies.